MooersLab/crystallization-observation-record-24wells/README.md

 This scoresheet is for a four-row and six-column crystallization tray.
 The instructions on using this score sheet are in its header.
+We have used this version for three years.
+We consider to be stable.
 Please take a look at the related repository for the [scoring key](https://github.com/MooersLab/crystal-score-key) that we use.

 You can record numerical scores regarding ranking the drops by their desirability.